raspishake/rsudp/docs/theory.rst

 :py:class:`rsudp.c_alertsound.AlertSound` module is enabled and sees this message, it uses ffmpeg or libav to play a sound.
-The social media classes :py:class:`rsudp.c_tweet.Tweeter` and :py:class:`rsudp.c_telegram.Telegram` both use this message to instantly broadcast to their respective platforms.
+The social media classes :py:class:`rsudp.c_tweet.Tweeter` and :py:class:`rsudp.c_telegram.Telegrammer` both use this message to instantly broadcast to their respective platforms.

 **IMGPATH** messages are placed on the master queue by the :py:func:`rsudp.c_plot.Plot.savefig` function, if and when a screenshot figure is saved to disk.
-This is currently only used by the social media modules, :py:class:`rsudp.c_tweet.Tweeter` and :py:class:`rsudp.c_telegram.Telegram` which then send the saved image to their respective social media platforms' APIs for broadcast.
+This is currently only used by the social media modules, :py:class:`rsudp.c_tweet.Tweeter` and :py:class:`rsudp.c_telegram.Telegrammer` which then send the saved image to their respective social media platforms' APIs for broadcast.

 Adding your own consumer modules
 *************************************************